facelessuser/RegReplace/docs/usage.md

 ```

 ## Custom Replace Plugins
 There are times that a simple regular expression and replace is not enough.
-Since RegReplace uses Python's re regex engine, we can use python code to intercept the replace and do more complex things via a plugin.
-Because this uses Python's re, this will only be applied when doing regex searches (not literal searches).
+Since RegReplace uses Python's re regular expression engine, we can use python code to intercept the replace and do more complex things via a plugin.
+Because this uses Python's re, this will only be applied when doing regular expression searches (not literal searches).

 In this example we are going to search for dates with the form YYYYMMDD and increment them by one day.

-Below is the regex rule; notice we have defined a plugin to replace.
+Below is the regular expression rule; notice we have defined a plugin to replace.
 Plugins are defined as if you were importing a module in python.
 So in this example, we are loading it from the `User` package.
 You do not need an `__init__.py` file in `rr_modules` folder; it is recommended to not use one as Sublime shouldn't bother loading these files as RegReplace will load them when needed.

 ```js
 "date_up": {